fpanes/Final-Project/Defensive.md

     WHEN count() GROUPED OVER top 5 ‘http.response.status_code’
   - **Threshold**: IS ABOVE 400
   - **Vulnerability Mitigated**: Enumeration
-  - **Reliability**: The alert is highly reliable.
-Measuring by error codes 400 and above will filter out any normal or successful responses.
-400+ codes are client and server errors which are of more concern.
-Especially when considering these error codes going off at a high rate.
-It detected our wpscan.
+  - **Reliability**: The alert is quite dependable.
+Any normal or successful responses will be filtered out when measuring by error codes 400 and above.
+The 400+ codes are client and server problems, which are more serious.
+Especially when these error codes are being generated at such a high rate.
+It discovered our wpscan.